-Activities at the day care centre might include gentle exercise classes, arts and crafts, games, outings, entertainment and how-to classes on cooking and laundry.
+Activities at the day care centre might include gentle exercise classes for over 60s, arts and crafts, games, outings, entertainment and how-to classes on cooking and laundry.
 Some day care centres offer hairdressing, assisted bathing and pampering services like pedicures and massages.

 Some day centres offer training or work projects for people with disabilities.
 Others help those recovering from illness, such as a stroke.
 They usually provide light refreshments such as tea, coffee, cakes and biscuits.
 Some may offer a cooked lunch.

 If your care needs have changed but you don’t want to go into a care home, home care is probably a good option for you.

 With home care, you’ll be assigned a carer or care team who visits your home on a regular basis to help you out with tasks you find difficult.
 The duration of these visits will depend on your individual care needs and can range from just half an hour to several hours a day.

 Having home care means that care seekers can stay in their own home, close to their friends and family.
 Home carers also provide companionship for those who feel lonely or don’t see their family often.

 If your loved one looks after you, did you know that they might qualify as a carer?
 If they do, they may be eligible for a carer’s allowance.
 If this is the case with you, you should get your carer to do a carer’s assessment.